 Do you know when the U.S. Government collected information about the American population?
 Do you want information that these records contain?

-Well, if not then let me guide you through the census years and census dates.
-Knowing them can help you pinpoint specific moments in your ancestor’s live.
+Well then let me guide you through the census years and census dates.
+Knowing them can help you pinpoint specific moments in your ancestor’s life.

 When did the first census take place?

 Although the modern-day census began in 1790 the very first record was conducted in the early 17th century.